nyghtowl/Code_Name_Jeeves/README.md

 ---------------
 Completed:
+- Setup Twilio text message structure for results
 - Picked Gmail package to pull gmail and applied
 - Labeled messages that meet conditions / classify true & determined how to designate results in raw data database (target column)
 - Built & rebuilt Postgres table
 - Data munged and loaded raw data into Postgres
 - Pulled in science packages for virtualenv (resolved matplotlib issues after some experimenting with creating symbolic links to anaconda)
 - Figured out how to pull postgres into pandas

-- Setup Twilio text message structure for results
+- Ran initial EDA and confirmed dataset small as well as ways to consider subsetting.
+Also found a few issues with the data like empty cells.
+- Started vectorization and began dimensionality reduction functions